velexi-corporation/VLXI-Cookiecutter-Julia/README.md

    2. Get the Codecov token for the repository by navigating to "Settings" from the package Codecov repo page.

-   3. From the package GitHub repository, navigate to "Settings" > "Secrets" (in the "Security" section of the side menu).
+   3. From the package GitHub repository, navigate to "Settings" > "Secrets and variables"
+      > "Actions" (in the "Security" section of the side menu).

    4. Add a repository secret named `CODECOV_TOKEN`.